Cogmasters/concord/docs/CONTRIBUTING.md

-# Contributing to the Orca project
+# Contributing to the Concord project

-This document intention is to provide guidelines on how to best contribute to the Orca project.
+This document intention is to provide guidelines on how to best contribute to the Concord project.

-## Learning Orca
+## Learning Concord

 ### Join the Community